 If you’re looking for a financial instrument that enables cashless transaction just like a credit card but simultaneously allows you to manage your finance better, a debit card could just be what you’re looking for.

-For those who are unfamiliar with the mechanics of a debit card (and there are surprisingly many of you out there), here are some basic information regarding debit cards and debit transactions that could help you better understand this increasingly popular card facility.
+For those who are unfamiliar with the mechanics of a debit card, here are some basic information that could help you better understand this increasingly popular card facility.

-- When you receive your debit card you will be handed a PIN (Personal Identification Number).
-You need to secure your debit card with a hard-to-crack PIN and keep it private.
+- When you receive card, you will be handed a Personal Identification Number (PIN).
+You need to secure your card with a hard-to-crack PIN and keep it private.

-- Once your card is activated and you want to make a purchase; simply swipe your debit card at the cashier very much like a credit card.
-For the record: most stores and outlets in Malaysia now have this facility.
+- Once your card is activated and you want to make a purchase; simply swipe your card at the cashier just like a credit card.
+For the record, most stores and outlets in Malaysia now have this facility.

 - Lastly, keep the receipt for your personal record.

-When you use your debit card for a transaction, there are two ways to complete the process – authenticating it with your signature, or keying in your PIN.
+When you use your card for a transaction, there are two ways to complete the process – authenticating it with your signature, or keying in your identification number.

-The second PIN-based method, on the other hand, requires you to enter your PIN using a protected Pin-Pad.
-A correct PIN immediately authorizes the payment and the transaction takes place.
+The PIN-based method, on the other hand, requires you to enter your identification number using a protected Pin-Pad.
+A correct PIN immediately authorises the payment and the transaction takes place.
 No signature is involved using this method.

-If you’re wondering which is the better way to pay with your debit card (PIN or signature); there are really no correct answers.
-Generally, PIN-based transactions are considered more secured, but signature-based transactions are more commonly used at retail outlets in Malaysia.
+If you’re wondering which way is better to pay with your card, there are really no correct answers.
+Generally, numeric password transactions are considered more secured, but signature-based transactions are more commonly used at retail outlets in Malaysia.

 Regardless of the method of payment, you are still advised to be vigilant when it comes to protecting yourself against fraud: If you use a PIN, make sure you’re the only one who knows the numbers.
-If you use a signature, try to use a more complex signature instead of your initials in BLOCK LETTERS (eg. JC).
+If you use a signature, try to use a more complex signature.